 The table featured on page 28 highlights the connections between the 24 commitments adopted by the University of Bordeaux and the 17 Sustainable Development Goals (SDGs).
 Our contribution to achieving the SDGs

-- > 71 publications - ➤ €292,683 of social grants to students in 2021 via the Solidarity and Student Initiative Development Fund - > €340,000 allocated to social support for our staff - > 74 social homes allocated to university staff

-Le Comptoir d'Aliénor

-Located on our Talence campus, this social, cultural and solidarity-oriented grocery store is run by the ATENA federation and network.
+KEY FIGURES 71 publications €292,683 of social grants to students in 2021 via the Solidarity and Student Initiative Development Fund €340,000 allocated to social support for our staff 74 social homes allocated to university staff Le Comptoir d'Aliénor Located on our Talence campus, this social, cultural and solidarity-oriented grocery store is run by the ATENA federation and network.
+Campus hampers This project, led by Espace Santé Étudiants and numerous student associations, gives students the chance to pick up hampers of local, seasonal fruits and vegetables on campus at the subsidised price of €5.
+Social grants The Solidarity and Student Initiative Development Fund, funded by the Student Life and Campus Contribution (CVEC), provides vital support to hundreds of students every year.

-Campus hampers

-Social grants

-The Solidarity and Student Initiative Development Fund, funded by the Student Life and Campus Contribution (CVEC), provides vital support to hundreds of students every year.
 In 2021, 685 grants were awarded.
 2020 saw a sharp spike in the total value of social grants awarded, in response to the pandemic.

+KEY FIGURES

+348 publications

-- > 348 publications - ➤ £1 the cost of a meal for our scholarship students
+€1 the cost of a meal for our scholarship

+students

-▶ €85,000 allocated by the university to subsidize staff meals
+• €85,000 allocated by the university to subsidize staff meals

 The 'Bordeaux Plant Sciences' Research Program, led by the Environment Sciences Department

 This program is devoted to studying the trade-off between productivity and resistance to environmental constraints in plants, supporting the development of more resilient and environmentally-respectful forms of agriculture.

 Master's program in Biology and Agroscience

-A joint degree with Bordeaux

-Agrosciences, this master's program

-trains future R&D directors on a range

-of core subjects: improving plants

-to make agricultural production

-more sustainable, plant health and

-environmental interactions, plants

-and biomolecules (identifying and

-capitalising on active ingredients), and

-production and innovation in the food

-industry.
+A joint degree with Bordeaux Agrosciences, this master's program trains future R&D directors on a range of core subjects: improving plants to make agricultural production more sustainable, plant health and environmental interactions, plants and biomolecules (identifying and capitalising on active ingredients), and production and innovation in the food industry.